 The distinction between capital and revenue is fundamental to the tax system, but neither concept has proved capable of a satisfactory definition in the Act.
-The question whether shares are held as trading stock or as an investment will, to a large extent, depend on the intention of the taxpayer.
+The question whether shares are held as trading stock or as an investment will to a large extent depend on the intention of the taxpayer.

 Despite guidelines laid down by case law, the determination of whether the amount received or accrued on the disposal of a share falls on capital or revenue account is often a contentious matter which can lead to costly and protracted legal disputes.
-For commentary on the capital versus revenue issue, see the Tax Guide for Share Owners and the Comprehensive Guide to Capital Gains Tax in Chapter 2.
+For a discussion on the capital versus revenue issue, see the Tax Guide for Share Owners (Issue 5) 1 and the Comprehensive Guide to Capital Gains Tax (Issue 5).
+2